imagekitio/docs-keep-a-changelog/features/image-transformations/resize-crop-and-other-transformations.md

 ### Focus - (fo)

 This parameter can be used along with [pad resize](resize-crop-and-other-transformations.md#pad-resize-crop-strategy-cm-pad\_resize), [maintain ratio](resize-crop-and-other-transformations.md#maintain-ratio-crop-strategy-c-maintain\_ratio) or [extract crop](resize-crop-and-other-transformations.md#extract-crop-strategy-cm-extract) to change the behaviour of padding or cropping.
-Learn more from the different examples shown in respective sections.
+Learn more from the different examples shown in respective sections.&#x20;

 This parameter can have following values depending upon where it is being used: